track507/Valda-Spire-of-Secrets/README.md

 Everything in this script has been updated to v13.2.1 for MPMB's Sheet and 1.4 of the PDF.

+### Added
+  - Alchemist Class and Subclasses Finished (written by seaw0rld)
+  - Captain Class and Subclasses Finished (written by seaw0rld)
+  - Craftsman Class and Subclasses Finished (originally written by aelartheelfrogue, updated by seaw0rld)
+  - Gunslinger Class and Subclasses (written by seaw0rld)
+  - Necromancer Class and Subclasses (written by seaw0rld)
+  - Martyr Class and Subclasses (written by trackatnite)
+  - Warden Class and Subclasses (written by nanur, edited/updated by trackatnite)
+  - Witch Class and Subclasses (written by PoetGod, edited/changed by trackatnite)
+  - Warmage Class and Subclasses (written by trackatnite)
+  - All spells (written by trackatnite)
+  - Barbarian Subclasses

+### WIP:
+  - Investigator Class and Subclasses (seaw0rld)
+  - Adding Subclasses

+### TODO:
+  - Add Investigator Class (this is on the back burner until I get the subclasses finished or more demand for this class)
+  - Add all magic items and update
+  - Add all equipment and update

 ### All Current Fixes and Changes
   - Updated and removed `weaponsAdd` to prevent up to 13 attacks being automatically added to the sheet.
 It now appears in the attack drop down
   - All bombs now use Int as the modifier to show the DC.